-- Use the information driven from the segmentation routine to identify the preferable time to launch your campaign, location to come up with relevant shipping options, or browsing history to tie your offer with subscribers’ shopping interests.
+- Use information from your segmentation routine to identify the ideal time to launch your campaign, location to come up with relevant shipping options, or browsing history to tie your offer with subscribers’ shopping interests.

 - Compose the text of your web push notification.
-Keep it up to 30-120 characters long so that it will be properly displayed in different browsers.
+Keep it between 30-120 characters long so that it will be properly displayed in different browsers.

-- Choose where your web push will face the user — whether on your website home page or any other product page — and enter the corresponding URL in the settings.
+- Choose where your web push will face the user — whether on your website’s home page or any other product page — and enter the corresponding URL in the settings.

 - Schedule your web push campaign according to the timezones of each of your segments.